Rajpratik71/sheepdog-wiki/Log-formatter.md

 # What is the log formatter and how to use it?
   This page describes what the log formatter is and its applications.

 ## What is this?
    The log formatter is a mechanism of the logger subsystem of libsheepdog.
-It can be used for choosing log fomrat.
+It can be used for choosing log format.
 Currently, 2 formats are supported: default and JSON.

 ## How to choose the format
    Current users of the formatter are sheep and shepherd.
 Their common command line option -F is used for log format choose.
 If you pass them an option "-F default", it will do nothing.
 The format of logs produced by the programs is same to the format when you don't pass "-F default".
 You can pass them "-F json" as an alternative.
 If you pass the option, the programs produce logs formatted in JSON.